Creation of the Waffen-SS

 But in the Waffen-SS this contempt was deliberately fostered as a matter of ideology.
 While some atrocities were the work of individuals or small groups acting in the heat of the moment, as will happen in any army, in any war, there are plentiful instances of major atrocities carried out by large units, on superior orders, as a matter of policy.
-We know that Allied units sometimes shot prisoners also.
+We know that Allied units sometimes shot prisoners as well.

-The Eastern Legion SS formations, recruited among semi-barbarous Peoples for anti-partisan warfare, had a particularly bad record, but the whole guilt cannot be passed on to them; low-numbered ‘Reichsdeutsche’ (ethnic Germans) formations were guilty of equally disgusting excesses.
+The Eastern Legion SS formations, recruited among semi-barbarous Peoples for anti-partisan warfare, had a horrible record, but the whole guilt cannot be passed on to them; low-numbered ‘Reichsdeutsche’ (ethnic Germans) formations were guilty of equally disgusting excesses.
 It is therefore permissible to say that in scope, in nature, in degree of official sanction, and in the attitude fostered specifically within the organization, the Waffen-SS record of atrocity is worse than that of any known Allied or other German military force.